- 4 hours ago

 The future of the Champions League is very much under threat as a result of these Super League plans.

-UEFA's very position as European football's governing body will naturally be at risk, as will the power it holds and the purpose it serves.
+UEFA's position as European football's governing body will naturally be at risk, as will the power it holds and the purpose it serves.

-If there is a European Super League, then the teams who join this breakaway competition would very likely be unable to participate in the Champions League, Europa League or Conference League.
+If there is a European Super League, then the teams who join this breakaway competition would very likely be unable to participate in the Champions League, Europa League or Europa Conference League.

-And if many of Europe’s biggest clubs - like Real Madrid, Barcelona and Juventus - didn’t enter the Champions League, the tournament would be devalued so much that it is difficult to see it thriving.
+And if many of Europe’s biggest clubs - like Real Madrid, Barcelona and Juventus - don't enter the Champions League, the tournament would be devalued so much that it is difficult to see it thriving.
 Television and commercial income would naturally plummet in a second-rate tournament.

 These leagues and the clubs who weren’t invited to be in the original Super League in 2021 were understandably unhappy.
 The money on offer from the Super League was set to lead to an even greater disparity in wealth between those who are in and out of the breakaway tournament.

-These domestic leagues would thus have been devalued even further and like the Champions League there would’ve been less money on offer from television and commercial avenues.
+These domestic leagues would thus have been devalued even further and like the Champions League, there would’ve been less money on offer from television and commercial avenues.

 This would have had big ramifications on the futures of many smaller clubs, with fears it could even drive some out of business.